nextflow-io/nextflow/docs/process.rst

 The input block follows the syntax shown below::

     input:
-      <input classifier> <input name> [from <source channel>] [attributes]
+      <input qualifier> <input name> [from <source channel>] [attributes]

-An input definition starts with an input `classifier` and the input `name`, followed by the keyword ``from`` and the actual channel over which inputs are received.
+An input definition starts with an input `qualifier` and the input `name`, followed by the keyword ``from`` and the actual channel over which inputs are received.
 Finally some input optional attributes can be specified.

 .. note:: When the input name is the same as the channel name, the ``from`` part of the declaration can be omitted.

-The input classifier declares the `type` of data to be received.
-This information is used by Nextflow to apply the semantic rules associated to each classifier and handle it properly depending on the target execution platform (grid, cloud, etc).
+The input qualifier declares the `type` of data to be received.
+This information is used by Nextflow to apply the semantic rules associated to each qualifier and handle it properly depending on the target execution platform (grid, cloud, etc).

-The classifiers available are the ones listed in the following table:
+The qualifiers available are the ones listed in the following table:

 =========== =============
-Classifier  Semantic
+Qualifier   Semantic
 =========== =============
 val         Lets you access the received input value by its name in the process script. env         Lets you use the received value to set an environment variable named
             as the specified input name.
-file        Lets you handle the received value as a file, staging it properly in the execution context. stdin       Lets you forward the received value to the process `stdin` special file. set         Lets you handle a group of input values having one of the above classifiers. each        Lets you execute the process for each entry in the input collection.
+file        Lets you handle the received value as a file, staging it properly in the execution context. stdin       Lets you forward the received value to the process `stdin` special file. set         Lets you handle a group of input values having one of the above qualifiers. each        Lets you execute the process for each entry in the input collection.
 =========== =============